Calculate applicable TDS on payments to ensure accurate tax deduction and compliance.

-Calculating TDS in advance helps both payers and recipients:
+Calculating TDS in advance using a TDS calculator helps both payers and recipients:

 Know the exact TDS amount deducted on a payment